Adicitus/bootdotdev.backbone/README.md

 **Version:** 0.0.1 (Drafting)

-Personal Project for Boot.dev: A simple server-client framework for client-client communication (read "chat") losely based on SSH with private-key authentication written in Rust.
+Personal Project for Boot.dev: A simple server-client framework for client-client communication (read "chat") losely based on SSH with private-key authentication written in Python.

 This project is intended as an excercise in:
 - Rust (duh :P)
-- Socket-based communication (tokio::net)
+- Socket-based communication
-- Multi-threading (tokio)
+- Multi-threading
-- Public-Private key cryptography (rsa)
+- Public-Private key cryptography

 ## Basic Concepts